yasir2000/openwrt-oldwiki-md/AtherosPort.rst

 The architecture files are updated and in the openwrt buildroot.
 At present it is not fully integrated, it defaults to using the AP30 configuration, and the ethernet driver is not optional.
 Support for ar5315 series CPUs is not present.

 There are patches in {{{target/linux/ar531x-2.4/patches/}}}, the config file for the kernel in {{{target/linux/ar531x-2.4/config}}}.

+Meraki have also posted the source for their Linux port at http://www.meraki.net/linux - this includes RedBoot and possibly the source for the AR2315 network driver.

 ----
 CategoryOpenWrtPort